-Yes, online Louvre Museum Paris tickets are available on different websites, however, you need to enter the museum within half an hour of the stipulated time.
+Yes, online Louvre Museum Paris tickets are available on our website, however, you need to enter the museum within half an hour of the stipulated time.
 Moreover, online tickets to Louvre Museum Paris are non-refundable, if you would want to cancel it, you would not get any refund.
 The regular visitors can become Amis du Louvre members and skip the long queues to enter the museum through the Richelieu entrance.

 The opening hours for Louvre Museum are 9 am to 6 pm on Monday and between Wednesday and Saturday.
 However, the museum remains closed on Tuesdays.
 The last entry time for visitors is one hour before closing, while the clearing of rooms in the museum also takes place around thirty minutes before closing.
 The museum also remains closed on public holidays, i.e., on January 1, May 1, and December 25, so, it is advisable to select the visit-day wisely.

 The Louvre Museum is located in Rue de Rivoli, 75001 Paris, France.
 It is the central landmark of the city situated on the Right Bank of the Seine river and adjacent to the Tuileries Garden in the first district of the city.